-In December 2021 we signed a Strategic Research Agreement (SRA) with Sensyne Health to provide de-identified data for health research.
-At the time we were one of thirteen NHS trusts to enter into a SRA with Sensyne Health.
+In December 2021 we signed a Strategic Research Agreement (SRA) with Arcturis (opens in a new tab) (formerly Sensyne Health) to provide de-identified data for health research.
+At the time we were one of thirteen NHS trusts to enter into a SRA with Arcturis.

 We took this step because we are committed to delivering the best care we can both for the people of Cambridgeshire and Peterborough for whom we provide acute services, and for the wider population across the East of England for whom we are the regional specialist centre.
 We also want to play our part in broader medical research which has the potential to accelerate the discovery and development of new medicines and contribute towards digital health innovations in the future.

-At the same time, we are convinced that our agreement with Sensyne Health safeguards the anonymity of data.
-Under the terms of the contract with Sensyne Health, our NHS Trust is resourced with the investment required to de-identify data prior to making it available to Sensyne Health.
+At the same time, we are convinced that our agreement with Arcturis safeguards the anonymity of data.
+Under the terms of the contract with Arcturis, our NHS Trust is resourced with the investment required to de-identify data prior to making it available to Arcturis.
 The provision of data will operate under a Data Processing Protocol under our ethical oversight.

-Our agreement with Sensyne Health does not involve the sale or bulk transfer of patient records, but the provision of de-identified data to support specific research queries from Sensyne Health.
+Our agreement with Arcturis does not involve the sale or bulk transfer of patient records, but the provision of de-identified data to support specific research queries from Arcturis.
 Applications for de-identified data will go through a defined process within our Trust to assess appropriateness or otherwise of the request.
-Once this has happened, the Trust will follow a set of protocols to compile the requested de-identifed datasets.
+Once this has happened, the Trust will follow a set of protocols to compile the requested de-identified datasets.
 We are currently designing the protocols that will guide this process within our Trust and will engage with patients [AC1] about this.

-Sensyne Health already has access to publically available information about the Trust and the aggregate activity we provide as published in our publications scheme.
-We have not yet shared any de-identified data with Sensyne Health and will not do so until we have finished designing the process for this and have engaged with patients.
+Arcturis already has access to publically available information about the Trust and the aggregate activity we provide as published in our publications scheme.
+We have not yet shared any de-identified data with Arcturis and will not do so until we have finished designing the process for this and have engaged with patients.

-What are the terms of your contract with Sensyne Health?
+What are the terms of your contract with Arcturis?

-CUH will also receive from Sensyne an investment of up to £350,000 per year over the five-year term of the contract for specific investments in information technology to enable the ethical curation and analysis of de-identified data under the SRA.
-In addition the Trust will receive a royalty on revenues that are generated by Sensyne from the research undertaken under the SRA.
+CUH will also receive from Sensyne an investment of up to £350,000 per year over the five-year term of the contract for specific ongoing investments in information technology to enable the ethical curation and analysis of de-identified data under the SRA.
+The Trust will receive a royalty on revenues that are generated by Sensyne from the research undertaken under the SRA.
 The financial return CUH receives from Sensyne will be reinvested back into the NHS to enhance patient care.
-The Trust has entered into a lock-in agreement whereby it has agreed not to dispose of any shares for a period of two years from the date the shares are issued.
+The Trust has entered into a lock-up agreement whereby it has agreed not to dispose of any shares for a period of two years from the date the shares are issued.'

-What is the process for de-identifying and sharing data with Sensyne Health?
+What is the process for de-identifying and sharing data with Arcturis?

-The process for receiving a request for data from Sensyne Health, for assessing that request and de-identifying and supplying the data is detailed and designed to ensure the anonymity of any data we provide once received by Sensyne Health.
+The process for receiving a request for data from Arcturis, for assessing that request and de-identifying and supplying the data is detailed and designed to ensure the anonymity of any data we provide once received by Arcturis.

-In order to make a request for data, Sensyne Health submits a document to us containing specific information about the request in accordance with an agreed information governance framework and standard operating procedures.
+In order to make a request for data, Arcturis submits a document to us containing specific information about the request in accordance with an agreed information governance framework and standard operating procedures.

-A data processing request (“DPP”) outlines the data Sensyne Health is requesting and their intended purpose for analysing the de-identified patient data, the potential patient benefit they expect to arise from their analysis of the data and clear descriptions of the retention and deletion of the data.
-Our Trust’s Caldicott Guardian and Data Protection Officer (DPO) assesses the data request and, if they are satisfied with the information that Sensyne Health has provided, then they approve the request for transfer of the de-identified patient data.[AS2]
+A data processing request (“DPP”) outlines the data Arcturis is requesting and their intended purpose for analysing the de-identified patient data, the potential patient benefit they expect to arise from their analysis of the data and clear descriptions of the retention and deletion of the data.
+Our Trust’s Caldicott Guardian and Data Protection Officer (DPO) assesses the data request and, if they are satisfied with the information that Arcturis has provided, then they approve the request for transfer of the de-identified patient data.[AS2]

 Our authorised data analysts then extract the requested data from our systems and de-identify it.
 This process is designed to create a de-identified dataset which contains no patient identifiable information.

-After we have completed this de-identification process, we transfer it to Sensyne Health using a secure process which follows all NHS approved security policies in place at the time of transfer.
-Sensyne Health then applies further anonymising techniques before undertaking any analysis.
+After we have completed this de-identification process, we transfer it to Arcturis using a secure process which follows all NHS approved security policies in place at the time of transfer.
+Arcturis then applies further anonymising techniques before undertaking any analysis.

-Sensyne Health submits an Aggregate Information Request to us if they require information about a dataset that we have provided, for example requests for the number of patient records that contain a measurement of a specific vital sign, or requests for the number of patients with a specific condition.
+Arcturis submits an Aggregate Information Request to us if they require information about a dataset that we have provided, for example requests for the number of patient records that contain a measurement of a specific vital sign, or requests for the number of patients with a specific condition.
 These requests do NOT require a signature from our Caldicott Guardian and DPO as it is information that could otherwise be obtained via a Freedom of Information request.
-Sensyne Health formally logs these requests as part of their own process.
+Arcturis formally logs these requests as part of their own process.

 We are currently working on the protocols that will guide this process within our Trust and will engage with patients about them.

-Ownership of any data that we share with Sensyne Health remains with the Trust.
+Ownership of any data that we share with Arcturis remains with the Trust.